coheigea/testcases/apache/cxf/cxf-syncope/README.md

 SOAP UsernameToken to a CXF Endpoint.
 The CXF Endpoint has been configured (see cxf-service.xml) to validate the UsernameToken via the SyncopeUTValidator, which dispatches the username/passwords to Syncope for authentication via Syncope's REST API.
+A test that passes username/passwords via Basic Authentication to the CXF endpoint is also added.

 3) AuthorizationTest